-During a solar eclipse the Prophet reached for some fruit from a most unlikely place, then thought better of it.
-The following may also be an indication that what God's Messenger was experiencing was akin to an all-encompassing illusion for him to think he could grab a bite to eat from a garden in Paradise during the eclipse prayer.
+During a solar eclipse, Muhammad reached for some fruit from a most unlikely place, then thought better of it.
+The following may be an indication that he was experiencing what is akin to an all-encompassing illusion, a vision that led him to think he could grab a bite to eat from a garden in Paradise during the eclipse prayer.

 Narrated Abdullah bin Abbas: